Paragliding: Launching

 As with all aircraft, launching and landing are done into wind.
 The wing is placed into an airstream, either by running or being pulled, or an existing wind.
 The wing moves up over the pilot into a position in which it can carry the passenger.
-The pilot is then lifted from the ground and, after a safety period, can sit down into his harness.
+The pilot is then lifted from the ground and, after a safety period, can sit down into their harness.
 Unlike skydivers, paragliders, like hang gliders, do not jump at any time during this process.
 There are two launching techniques used on higher ground and one assisted launch technique used in flatland areas:

 Forward launch

 In low winds, the wing is inflated with a forward launch, where the pilot runs forward with the wing behind so that the air pressure generated by the forward movement inflates the wing.